 It has been substantiated by the primary as well as secondary research that retail stores/shops/stalls/frames shall be developed at the bus terminal.
 Going along with stakeholder expectations, the space shall be exclusively dedicated to retail set-ups.
-However, since the bus terminal is approximately one km away from the market area of the City, it would be economically sound to rationalize the retail and related facilities at the terminal.

-· Area for ticketing, administration and other amenities
+Area for ticketing, administration and other amenities